-These guidelines should be read in conjunction with Sections 12-20 and 12-21 of the District Plan, which sets out the issues, objectives, policies, rules and assessment matters for the Zone.
+These guidelines should be read in conjunction with the District Plan, which sets out the issues, objectives, policies, rules and assessment matters for the Zone.
 The objectives and policies of Section 12-20 of the District Plan provide guidance on how to achieve the vision for the Mount Cardrona Station Village, and these are implemented through a comprehensive set of rules and associated assessment matters.